Do you want to start fasting more but need tips on how to make fasting easier?

 - Ride out the hunger waves.

-- Give yourself one month to see if intermittent fasting (such as 16:8) is a good fit for you.
+- Give yourself one month to see if intermittent fasting is a good fit for you (such as 16:8—fast 16 hours and eat only in an 8 hour window).

 - Follow a low-carb diet between fasting periods.
 This reduces hunger and makes intermittent fasting easier.
 It may also increase the effect on weight loss and type 2 diabetes reversal, etc.